qvn/GitPages/_posts/2013-09-17-Steam-Out-Scenario.md

 However, at this point, pick a side and stick with it.

 I have been using $$3\; btu/hr\cdot ft^2\cdot F$$ value for my evaluations since I have seen another engineering analysis used the same value before.
 Or we can be conservative and treat the condensation as if it's occuring in a exchanger.
-According to [engineering toolbox](http://www.engineeringtoolbox.com/overall-heat-transfer-coefficients-d_284.html), heat transfer coefficient for an exchanger with combination of fluid and material as steam-cast-iron-water is $$160\; btu/hr\cdot ft^2\cdot F$$.
+According to [engineering toolbox](http://www.engineeringtoolbox.com/overall-heat-transfer-coefficients-d_284.html), heat transfer coefficient for an exchanger with combination of fluid and material as *steam-cast-iron-water* is $$160\; btu/hr\cdot ft^2\cdot F$$.
 That should be safe.

 It could be confusing to know which heat transfer coefficient to pick and I unfortunately cannot provide a better answer.
 I myself is very uncertain of what to do.
 Hopefully there will be research and data to answer this.

 So what do I say when I don't know the answer to your question? *Use your engineering judgement*.
 Cheers.

 ## Wall Temperature
 Say we have a cold day in Texas ($$60^{\circ}F$$) and wall temperature is uniform and the same as ambient temperature during relief.
 You ought to consider your weather when picking this Tw value.
-Folks in Alaska will say 60F is pretty toasty.
+Folks in Alaska will say $$60^{\circ}F$$ is pretty toasty.

 ## Surface Area
 Only take into accound the area that is exposed to ambient air.
 That is, exclude the bottom area and include the roof area.

 ## Putting It All Together
-Once you have made a decision on which heat transfer coefficient to use, which wall temperature to use for your location, and stick with 0 psig saturdated steam, the only variable left is the area (A).
-You can be wise and combine all the constants into one and vary A for different tanks.
+Once you have made a decision on which heat transfer coefficient to use, which wall temperature to use for your location, and stick with \0 psig\ saturdated steam, the only variable left is the area ($$A$$).
+You can be wise and combine all the constants into one and vary $$A$$ for different tanks.